tytydraco/yessleep/out/Im_a_soldier_working_for_the_Russian_Government_on_a_Mountain_Outpost_that_by_all_accounts_should_not_really_exist_Part_7.md

 The orange of the glow was said to shine in Olga’s eyes as the sky began to sparkle with a hundred thousand embers.

 The birds did as Olga knew they would.
 They returned to their homes, to their nests, in the rafters and rooves of the houses and buildings of the Drevlians… and all at once the wood began to burst into flame.
 The city was a burning wreck within the hour, and there was nothing its inhabitants could do but run.
-To flee to the east.
+To flee yet further still.

 &#x200B;

 They were chased by Olga’s soldiers.
-For hundreds of miles, east, across the wastes.
+For hundreds and hundreds of miles east, way across the wastes.

 And there, at the base of the Ural mountains when they could go no further, they banded together, the Drevlians, for one desperate final stand.
 They were the men still standing, they were women, they were children, they were elderly… They were not warriors or fighters.
 But they still numbered over a hundred-thousand.
 And in those final hours they all felt the end, and they all prepared to fight as only one backed into a corner truly can.
 They still had their hope.